 - Trauma to the teeth, face or mouth resulting in severe injury

 - Infection or swelling

 - Severe discomfort or pain that cannot be managed

 If you experience any of the above, get help as soon as possible.
 Fractured teeth…lost teeth due to trauma…fever due to infection of teeth and gums…these are all good reasons to get immediate treatment.

 Most Insurance Accepted Including:

 What’s not a Major Emergency?

-Most orthodontic problems are not considered serious enough to warrant an emergency phone call.
+Most dental problems are not considered serious enough to warrant an emergency phone call.
 Sure, they may still be painful or cause irritation.
 In these cases, though, you should take over the counter medications and apply compresses for comfort until normal business hours.
-Check out these common orthodontic problems and how you can relieve pain in the home setting:
+Check out these common dental problems and how you can relieve pain in the home setting: